jhpyle/docassemble/_docs/fields.md

 ## <a name="code"></a>`code`

-If you have a multiple-choice question and you want to reuse the same selections several times, you do not need to type in the whole list every time.
+If you have a multiple-choice question (radio buttons, checkboxes, dropdown) and you want to reuse the same selections several times, you do not need to type in the whole list every time.
 You can define a variable to contain the list and a [`code`] block that defines the variable.

 Adding `code` to a field makes it a multiple-choice question.
 The `code` itself refers to [Python] code that generates a list of possible options for a multiple choice field.
+The `code` field modifier is used in place of a [`choices`] field modifer, which you would use to specify the choices manually.

 {% include side-by-side.html demo="fields-mc" %}